yasinishyn/stoicfocus/README.md

 ![Whitelist](./public/whitelist-page.png)

 ### Memento Mori Tabs
 Tabs are transient.
-If you exceed your limit (Default: 5), the oldest tab is automatically closed.
-Pinned tabs are safe.
-This feature reminds you that time is finite and every tab represents a commitment of attention.
+If you exceed your limit (default: 5), StoicFocus shows a red warning (popup + in-page) with all open tabs and lets you close them yourself.
+No auto-closing.
+Pinned tabs remain safe.

 ### Monochrome Mode
 Dopamine detox.
 During focus sessions, the entire internet is rendered in grayscale to reduce visual stimulation and help you maintain focus on content, not colors.